jpark0224/card-game/README.md

 $ http-server
 ```

-Go to your browser and type localhost:8080.
+Then go to your browser and type localhost:8080.
 Your Application should run there.

+## Assumptions
+1. A player going bust means that they are lost.
+2. A single deck of cards has four suites: hearts, clubs, spades, diamonds.
+Each suite has thirteen cards: ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, jack, queen and king.
+3. A valid hand of cards does not go over 21 points.
+4. A player chooses a value of ace based on their best interest.
+5. An integration test or end to end test is not necessary.